-Our Nursery pupils receive a daily Little Wandle phonics session.
-Within sessions, pupils focus on listening skills and segmenting and blending in preparation for reading letters and learning letter sounds when they start school in reception.
+Our Nursery pupils receive a daily 10 minute phonics session following the Little Wandle 'Foundations for Phonics' programme.
+Children focus on listening skills, segmenting and blending in preparation for reading letters and learning letter sounds within Phase 2 when they start school in reception.

 Here at Woore, we consider ourselves to be a reading school.
 Early readers are supported through high quality phonics lessons which teach individual sounds, segmenting and blending.
 This is taught daily to embed the sounds, to ensure children have the foundations to become confident readers.
 As children enter KS2, there is an increased emphasis on reading comprehension skills.
 This is taught through the use of ‘VIPERS’ in guided reading sessions and discrete comprehension sessions.
 At Woore we use the book banding system that starts following the successful completion of the Little Wandle programme.
 This is where books are colour coded according to their difficulty.
 Books are phonetically decodable and include a mixture of fiction and non-fiction.